Nonlinear Relativistic Effects on Cosmological Redshift Drift: The Leading Terms in the Bispectrum

 To show these effects, in Fig.~\ref{fig:R_tot} we report a numerical evaluation of $R_\ell(z)$: we notice that there is a region in the $(\ell,z)$-plane where $R_\ell(z)\sim\mathcal{O}(10)$.
 This happens at very low redshift, when there has been more time for the non-linearities to grow, and on small angular scales (high $\ell$'s), since this effect becomes more evident as long as we take large momenta in Fourier space\footnote{Naively, we would expect a growth of $R_\ell\sim\ell^2$.}.

-Meanwhile, in Fig.~\ref{fig:H0vsHz} we show that the factor $\frac{\Hcal_0 - \Hcal(z)}{\Hcal(z)}$ is roughly $\mathcal{O}(10^{-1})$ and goes to zero when $z$ vanishes, showing how this prefactor attenuates the enhancement of the leading second-order perturbations w.r.t. the first-order ones on sub-Hubble scales.
+Meanwhile, in Fig.~\ref{fig:H0vsHz} we show that the factor $\frac{\Hcal_0 - \Hcal(z)}{\Hcal(z)}$ is roughly $\mathcal{O}(10^{-1})$ for $z \gtrsim 0.3$ and lowers down to $10^{-2}$ for $z \simeq 0.02 $, going to zero when $z$ vanishes.
+This shows how this prefactor attenuates the enhancement of the leading second-order perturbations w.r.t. the first-order ones on sub-Hubble scales.
+However, from Fig.~\ref{fig:R_tot} it is clear that the enhancement generated by the second-order velocity-gradient contribution is large enough to compensate for this suppression at low redshift and large multipoles, thus allowing $R_\ell(z)$ to grow up to $\mathcal{O}(10)$ for $z \lesssim 0.2$, in accordance with what just discussed.

 As an informative example, let us compare the ratio $R_\ell(z)$ against its analogous counterpart for the galaxy number count $\Delta$.
 To this end, we limit ourselves to the terms associated with the radial derivatives of velocity field.
 With this proviso, the leading first- and second-order fluctuations in the galaxy number count are \cite{DiDio:2014lka,DiDio:2015bua}